โ† Back to blogยทHow-toยท8 min read

 Walk me through this problem step by step: [problem].
 For each step, explain what you're doing and why that step is necessary.
 Then give me a similar problem to solve on my own.

-The "similar problem" at the end is the key.
-AI doing one problem teaches you nothing if you can't do the next one.
+The similar problem at the end is the whole trick.
+Watching the AI solve one problem teaches you basically nothing if you can't turn around and do the next one yourself.
+So make it hand you the next one.

 Technique 5: The "explain like I'm in 9th grade" pass